 - Autonomy, Agency and Assurance Institute, Australian National University.
 This group is establishing “a new applied science around the management of AI, data and technology and their impact on humanity.”

-- Centre for Technology and Policy, Indian Institute of Technology, Madras, India.
+- Centre for Information Technology and Public Policy (CITAPP) at the International Institute of Information Technology, Bangalore, India.

 Programs to Put Technologists in Policy Positions

 - AAAS Science and Technology Policy Fellowships.
 This multifaceted program tries to bring science, engineering, and technology into public policy discussions.

 - TechCongress.
 This program funds one-year fellowships for technologists to be on congressional or congressional-committee staffs.
 As far as I know, there is no other country with a program like this.